The story in voice of the protagonists of the epic game Bills vs Chiefs

 Safety Micah Hyde: “We limited them most of the game on those big, explosive plays.
 And then, it just went out the door.
 Like I said, we take pride in not doing that.
 And that’s why it hurts even more because we were able to allow them to do that.”

 Allen on not getting the ball back: “The rules are what they are.
-I can’t complain about that because if it were the other way around, we would be celebrating too.
-It is what it is right now.
+I can’t complain about that because if it was the other way around, we’d be celebrating too.
+It’s what it is right now.
 I just didn’t make enough plays tonight.”

 Mahomes on the overtime rule: “This time it worked out fine for us.
 Obviously, it hurt last time [en el Juego de Campeonato de la AFC de enero de 2019 contra los Patriots].
 All you can do is play the way the rules are explained and that’s what we did today.”